dildoran2195/sep11-freedom-project/blog/entry03.md

 ### EDP

 #### Since I completed step 2 in my Blog 1, I'm on step 4 of EDP which is planning the most promising solutions for technology of medicine.
 As I mentioned in my Blog 2, best solution for the lack of technologies is a simulation for technology of medicine in order to get rid of the lack of technologies in career of healthcare and medicine by extending knowledge of Babylon.
-Our planning for the most promising solutions is still a simulation for technology of medicine because
+Our planning for the most promising solutions is still a simulation for lack of technology in medicine because we brainstormed possible solutions since step 1 but we still have to plan the best efficient solution.
+However, we are still in process of exteding information which we defined it during brainstorming the possible solutions because these plans would help a lot to build a final solution in order to fix lack of technologies in medicine using Babylon.
+Our plan is to create a prototype using Babylon which is step 5 after we test our various codes from Babylon.

+### Reflection

+I look forward to continue finding new potential solutions even with an existing primary solution to ensure the continuation of medicine.
 ### Skills
 I learned 2 skills: Time Management & How to learn: